ECWPGT Policies and Regs

 Players are required to walk.
 Players may carry their own bag or use a push cart during tournament rounds.
 Should a player bring or hire a caddy, the caddy may use a push cart but must wear a caddy bib which will be provided.
 The ECWPGT reserves the right to amend this policy during tournament play should golf course conditions be unfavorable (i.e. wet/saturated areas that may be affected by push carts).
 All players will be notified of any change prior to the start of a tournament round.

 Purse distribution will be made by direct deposit to the player’s US bank account approximately 5 business days following the final round of each event.
-Players making a cut for the first time will receive an email from Tour HQ to set up a payment account.
-The player will follow the link provided to enter W-9 and direct deposit information.
+Players will be required to fill out their paper work prior to the first event.
 All future direct deposit payments will be made to the bank account set up with the office.
 Contact the Office at 904.318.9910 with any problems or changes that need to be made.
 This is the player’s responsibility to update information.

 Direct deposit is not available for foreign players without a US social security number, TIN or ITIN, and US Federal Law requires the ECWPGT to withhold 30% of foreign players’ winnings for US taxes.
 Purse payments can be mailed to foreign players with a US mailing address, or payments can be wired to the foreign player’s bank account.
 A wire authorization form will be sent to all players that do not provide a US Social Security Number, TIN, or ITIN on the registration form.